 Instructor: Catherine Marx

-High School Credit: 1/2 unit social studies credit
+High School Credit: ½ credit economics

 Curriculum: Abeka Economics: Work & Prosperity in Christian Perspective